schizoidnightmares/schizoidnightmares.com/_posts/2024/2024-12-18-reform-and-renovation.md

 I will be doing renovations in the upcoming month(s) to make the website easier to manage with the increased content load.
 These renovations may (hopefully just temporarily) break links.

 ## Downtime tracker
 Recently, this month, I noticed that my forums (schizoidnightmares.net) went offline for up to possibly 24 hours.
 However, upon being notified, my web host fixed this within an hour.
 To prevent unnoticed downtime in the future, I have registered with UptimeRobot to now track both sites and notify me of downtime.
-You can <a href="https://stats.uptimerobot.com/hXkB87Vezp" target="_blank">check for downtime on the status page</a>.
+You can <a href="https://servervana.com/status/7fze8z10qb" target="_blank">check for downtime on the status page</a> *(now moved to Servervana)*.

 My ideal target for uptime is always 100%.
 When PlotBible is online (albeit it will be a while after before I launch it), I will add it to this status page as well — in addition to any future sites.